-- OPDIVO is administered over 30 minutes as an intravenous infusion - Based on exploratory dose exposure-response relationships for efficacy and safety, OPDIVO 240 mg q2w and 480 mg q4w are predicted to be similar4 - Review the Full U.S. Prescribing Information for recommended dosage information for OPDIVO - No premedication required Adj=adjuvant; EC=esophageal cancer; GEJC=gastroesophageal junction cancer; IV=intravenous; q2w=every 2 weeks; q4w=every 4 weeks; tx=treatment; UC=urothelial carcinoma.
-SELECT IMPORTANT SAFETY INFORMATION OPDIVO Infusion-Related Reactions OPDIVO can cause severe infusion-related reactions.
-Discontinue OPDIVO in patients with severe (Grade 2) or life-threatening (Grade 4) infusion-related reactions.
+Adj tx of EC or GEJC Treat until disease progression or unacceptable toxicity for a total treatment duration of 1 year - OPDIVO is administered over 30 minutes as an intravenous infusion. - Based on exploratory dose exposure-response relationships for efficacy and safety, OPDIVO 240 mg q2w and 480 mg q4w are predicted to be similar3 - Review the Full US Prescribing Information for recommended dosage information for OPDIVO - No premedication required Adj=adjuvant; EC=esophageal cancer; GEJC=gastroesophageal junction cancer; IV=intravenous; q2w=every 2 weeks; q4w=every 4 weeks; tx=treatment; UC=urothelial carcinoma.
+SELECT IMPORTANT SAFETY INFORMATION OPDIVO Infusion-Related Reactions • OPDIVO can cause severe infusion-related reactions.
+Discontinue OPDIVO in patients with severe (Grade 3) or life-threatening (Grade 4) infusion-related reactions.
 Interrupt or slow the rate of infusion in patients with mild (Grade 1) or moderate (Grade 2) infusion-related reactions.
-In patients receiving OPDIVO monotherapy as a 60-minute infusion, infusion-related reactions occurred in 6.4% (127/1994) of patients.
-In a separate trial in which patients received OPDIVO monotherapy as a 60-minute infusion or a 30-minute infusion, infusion-related reactions occurred in 2.2% (8/368) and 2.7% (10/369) of patients, respectively.
+In patients receiving OPDIVO monotherapy as a 60-minute infusion or a 30-minute infusion, infusion-related reactions occurred in 6.4% (127/1994) of patients received OPDIVO monotherapy as a 60-minute infusion or a 30-minute infusion, infusion-related reactions occurred in 2.2% (8/368) and 2.7% (10/369) of patients, respectively.
 Additionally, 0.5% (2/368) and 1.4% (5/369) of patients, respectively, experienced adverse reactions within 48 hours of infusion that led to dose delay, permanent discontinuation or withholding of OPDIVO.

-Please see additional Important Safety Information for OPDIVO and YERVOY on pages 20-25, for Opdualag^{} (nivolumab and relatlimab-rmbw) on pages 26-27, and U.S. Full Prescribing Information for OPDIVO, YERVOY, and Opdualag.
+Please see additional Important Safety Information for OPDIVO and YERVOY® (ipilimumab) on pages 23-28, for OpdualagTM (nivolumab and relatlimab-rmbw) on pages 29-30, and US Full Prescribing Information for OPDIVO, YERVOY, and Opdualag.
 Please refer to the end of the Important Safety Information for a brief description of the patient populations studied in the clinical trials.